What Types Of Attachment Are Healthy and Unhealthy?

 The resistant infant becomes a resistant child.
 As they get older, they continue to display the same combination of positivity and negativity.
 Their teachers may have a hard time understanding and dealing with them.
 Because they don't feel they have a safe base to return to, they're hesitant to explore and learn.

-Also, they don't tend to reach out to others so that they may have poor social skills.
+Also, they don't tend to reach out to others to have poor social skills.
 When they grow up, they tend to form anxious-preoccupied attachments.

 Disorganized Infant Attachment